Skip to content

 Sending data outside the EEA

 This section tells you about the safeguards that keep your personal information safe and private, if sent outside the European Economic Area (EEA).
-Your personal data may, during the course of some our data processing, be transferred outside of the EEA.
-It may also be processed by staff operating outside the EEA.
-When we do this, all appropriate technical and legal safeguards are put in place to ensure you are afforded the same level of protection as within the EEA.
+Your personal data may, during the course of some of our data processing, be transferred to recipients within but also outside of the EEA or Switzerland, including to our providers and their sub-providers and staff operating outside the EEA, potentially globally.

 Your rights

-If you are not satisfied with the way that we have treated your data or responded to a rights request, you have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+If you are not satisfied with the way that we have treated your data or responded to a rights request, note that you have the right to make a complaint at any time to the competent data protection authority:

 Links to third party websites